shoaibsharif/HW.FE.JS.V1/README.md

 - Simulate a factory that fetches your data instead of just importing the JSON directly
 - Simulate fetching by showing a loading icon
 - If you see logic rendered in the table that's not apparent in the `grid.json`, feel free to alter the json to accommodate
+- Be creative and feel free to add design elements, and additional functionalities of your choice

 ## Finished Project